GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex5.md

     - Under `Value`, select the column we added, "Flood_affected".
     - Further down in the window, click on `Classify`.
 The unique values of the column "Flood_affected" should appear.
     - You can adjust the symbolisation and colour of each value by double-clicking on each color in the table.
-    - Once you are done adjusting the colours, click `Apply`, then `Ok` to close the symbolisation window.
+    - Once you are done adjusting the colours, click `Apply`, then `OK` to close the symbolisation window.

 :::{figure} /fig/en_qgis_categorized_classification_Pakistan_flood_exercise.png
 ---